 The Kansas State University Foundation has honored Dave and Ellie Everitt of Marco Island, Florida, with the 2026 Medal of Excellence in recognition of their outstanding service, leadership and financial contributions to Kansas State University.

 For half a century, the Everitts have given generously of their time and resources in support of academic and institutional excellence at K-State.
-Through their multidisciplinary approach to philanthropy, the Everitts have touched every student, educator and staff member.
+Through their multidisciplinary approach to philanthropy, the Everitts have impacted every student, educator and staff member.

 “Today’s workforce operates in teams — in collaboration — now more than ever,” Dave Everitt said.
 “Giving to universitywide projects gives us a chance to touch a lot of lives and create more opportunities for students to take advantage of, and we’re excited to see what that strategy has been able to achieve.”